-It’s not just about showing a team how something works; it’s about them being confident enough to navigate a new platform on their own once the training has ended.
-So here’s where the value of hands-on sessions comes in.
-Learning by doing encourages active engagement with available materials, helping to ingrain knowledge into the minds of your users.
+It’s not just about showing a team how something works; it’s about instilling enough confidence in them to navigate a new platform on their own post-training.
+Here’s where the value of hands-on sessions factors in.
+Learning by doing encourages active engagement with available materials, helping to ingrain knowledge into your users.
 So make sure to choose a vendor that makes practice a priority.

 For global organizations, the scheduling struggle is real!
-And the thought of coordinating hands-on sessions worldwide might seem like a headache.
-The good news, offline sessions available on-demand have proven as effective as in-person or face-to-face sessions.
+And coordinating hands-on sessions worldwide might seem like a headache.
+The good news is that offline sessions available on-demand have proven as effective as in-person or face-to-face sessions.
 In fact, sometimes giving people some time and space to figure things out can better set them up for success.
-From this, teams can then develop training and resources that will help implement practices at their convenience.
+Stemming from this premise, teams can develop training and resources that will help implement practices at their convenience.

-When it comes to our solutions, the training team works to design custom exercises for user practice tailored to their own use cases.
-They also host breakout rooms during live training sessions and create polls and quizzes to foster interaction.
+Regarding our solutions, the training team works to design custom exercises for user practice tailored to their use cases.
+They also host breakout rooms during live training sessions and create polls and quizzes that foster interaction.

-Successful training programs look to incorporate a specific timeline to get users familiar with the new technology but they also continue beyond that initial phase through different touchpoints.
+Successful internal training programs incorporate a specific timeline to get users familiar with the new technology and also continue beyond that initial phase through different touchpoints.

 Creating a Supportive Internal Network

-Having and implementing your own touchpoints internally where everyone feels comfortable sharing their training challenges can be a valuable addition to the process.
+Having and implementing your touchpoints internally, where everyone feels comfortable sharing their training challenges, can be a valuable addition to the process.
 When it comes to our clients, for example, some of them host “Avature days”.
-During these, they work on pain points, share best practices and boost adoption in the process.
+During these designated days, they work on pain points, share best practices, and boost adoption in the process.

-An internal support structure is always recommended.
-This can mean designating referents who not only know your processes but also act as in-house experts on the technology you’ve implemented, as was the case with FORVIS’ strategy.
+We always recommend an internal support structure.
+This can mean designating referents who know your processes and act as in-house experts on the technology you’ve implemented, as mentioned above in FORVIS’ strategy.

-A successful internal training program thrives thanks to customers’ input as well.
-Gathering feedback on how they feel the process is going and their relationship with the platform and the training program itself allows for an improvement in the overall process.
+A successful internal training program is also positively impacted by customer input.
+Gathering feedback on how customers regard the process and their relationship with the platform and the training program allows for constant progress.